Best Delis in Asheville—A Local’s Perspective

 And what’ll you find here?
 Well, nothing less than a selection of grass-fed local beef burgers, hot pressed paninis, and South Slope beer, all of which won Roman’s a spot among the twelve best delis in all of North Carolina.
 If you find yourself downtown, during your visit to Asheville I highly recommend stopping in and seeing for yourself.

-Hours: 9:30am to 2:45pm, Monday through Thursday.
-Closed Fridays, Saturdays, and Sundays.
+Hours: 9:30am to 2:30pm, Monday through Friday.
+Closed Saturdays, and Sundays.

-best delis in Asheville - cheesesteak sandwich
+Asheville Cottages - best delis in Asheville - croissants

-best delis in Asheville - sub sandwich
+Asheville Cottages - best delis in Asheville - sub sandwich

 Image from Unsplash